 An officer will evaluate your request for restoration of status and will process an application for a study permit.
 Citizenship and Immigration Canada will advise you of any further action to be taken.

-Brighton College has two conveniently located campusdes in the hearts of Burnaby and Surrey, within the lower mainland near Vancouver.
+Brighton College is conveniently located in the heart of Burnaby, within the lower mainland near Vancouver.

 Burnaby: In the Crystal Mall office tower above the HSBC Bank, on the corner of Kingsway and Willingdon Avenue in Burnaby.
 We are one block away from the Metrotown SkyTrain station.